buf.policy.yaml v2 config file

 # Options for the Buf check plugin can be specified here.

-rpc_suffix: "MustBeThisSuffix"
+rpc_suffix: "MustBeThisSuffix"version

 Required.
 Defines the current configuration version.
 The only accepted values are v2.